sirn/dotfiles/README.md

 # Dotfiles

 This repository hosts my personal dotfiles as well as machine provisioning and workflow scripts.
+This repository come with no warranty.
+It may wipe your boot disk, eat your pet, etc. I like to experiment with my setup and this repository reflect that.
+Use it at your own risk!

 ## Usage